dyno-might/dyno-might.github.io/about.md

 <label for="guide" style="margin-top:5px; padding:0px; font-size:70%;">also send guide to life</label>
 </form>

+There's just the one step to subscribe, no second form or confirmation link or whatever.
+(Of course, I don't share your email with anyone and you can unsubscribe whenever.)

 {% comment %}
-There's just the one step to subscribe, no second form or confirmation link.
-(Of course, I don't share your email with anyone and you can unsubscribe whenever.)
-{% endcomment %}

 Or you can subscribe <a href="https://dynomight.substack.com/">at substack</a> or via [RSS](/feed.xml).
 Or you can not subscribe at all ಠ_ಠ.
+{% endcomment %}

 ---